nation3/law/Constitution.linked.md

 Supreme Court Judge
 : Member of the Supreme Court Multisig.

-Guardian Guild
+Guardian Multisig
-: Multisig responsible for overseeing fund allocation and other administrative governance tasks, composed of lawfully elected Citizens, each of which are bound by a Nation3 Jurisdiction Agreement with the DAO.
+: Multisig deployed at [%Guardian Multisig Address] responsible for overseeing fund allocation, composed of lawfully elected Citizens, each of which are bound by a Nation3 Jurisdiction Agreement with the DAO.

-Meta Guild
+Ops Multisig
-: Multisig deployed at [%Meta Guild Address] responsible for overseeing fund allocation and other administrative governance tasks until the Guardian Guild is operative.
+: Multisig deployed at [%Ops Multisig Address] responsible for carrying out multiple administrative tasks.

 Agent Smart Contract
 : Smart contract able to interact with other Smart Contracts and thus represent the DAO in Ethereum.